sundevilaviator/ASSIS-PPE-Detection/README.md

 ## Overview

 U.S. airport ramp and airside operations present a persistent, quantifiable source of occupational risk, with industry estimates placing ramp-accident costs at $10 billion annually worldwide.
-Personal Protective Equipment compliance — principally high-visibility vests, head protection, and hand protection — is a foundational OSHA-mandated control (29 CFR §1910.132) for mitigating this risk, yet compliance monitoring today remains almost entirely manual and intermittent.
+Personal Protective Equipment compliance, principally high-visibility vests, head protection, and hand protection; is a foundational OSHA-mandated control (29 CFR §1910.132) for mitigating this risk, yet compliance monitoring today remains almost entirely manual and intermittent.

 ASSIS Phase 1 addresses a narrow, tractable research question: can a YOLOv8 object-detection model, fine-tuned on freely available, non-aviation (construction-industry) PPE imagery, achieve deployable detection accuracy when evaluated against aviation ramp imagery, using only infrastructure airports already possess (existing CCTV)?
-This is treated as a transfer-learning problem — the underlying visual task is domain-general, while the deployment context (aviation ramp operations, SMS reporting integration, regulatory alignment) is domain-specific.
+This is treated as a transfer-learning problem.
+The underlying visual task is domain-general, while the deployment context (aviation ramp operations, SMS reporting integration, regulatory alignment) is domain-specific.

 This module is Phase 1 of the broader ASSIS platform, which is designed to expand to Foreign Object Debris (FOD) detection, fall/slip/trip identification, and credential-misuse alerting in subsequent phases (see [Roadmap](#roadmap)).